-Frequently Asked Construction Lawyer Questions
+Frequently Asked Construction Litigation Questions

-All sorts of disputes arise from construction projects.
-Some construction disputes involve accidental injuries, such as when a malfunctioning tool causes an injury.
+All sorts of disputes arise from construction projects which necessitate the need to work with a construction lawyer.
+Some construction disputes involve personal injuries, such as when a malfunctioning tool causes an injury.
 Other construction disputes involve a homeowner suing a contractor for poor workmanship.
-Mechanics’ lien claims are also common forms of construction disputes.
-Regardless of the type of dispute, you need to work with an experienced construction lawyer.
+Another common construction issue occurs when a mechanics lien is placed on a construction project.
+Regardless of the type of dispute, construction litigation can be complex, and you would be well-advised to work with an experienced construction lawyer